dfhoughton/pidgin/README.md

 Pidgin allows you to provide regular expression elements to rules.
 Such an element is a Rust expression which may be converted to a `String` via `to_string` bracketed in the `grammar!` macro body by `r(` and `)`, so, for example `r(r"\d+")`.
-Regex elements allow you to regex expressions into the grammar that the grammar formalism doesn't provide itself, like anchors and character classes.
+Regex elements allow you to insert regex expressions into the grammar that the grammar formalism doesn't provide itself, like anchors and character classes.

 Rust's regular expression engine does not allow the reuse of names in named capturing